anazareth42/ramulator-bindgen/README.md

 This is the Rust implementation of CMU's [Ramulator2](https://github.com/CMU-SAFARI/ramulator2/tree/main/src) intended for HLS development.
 As the original repository is written in C/C++, this project uses Bindgen to generate Rust FFI bidings to the necessary libraries.

 ## Ramulator
+Ramulator 2.0 is a cycle-accurate DRAM simulator developed by researchers from Carnegie Mellon University.
+It enables rapid and agile implementation of design changes within the memory controller.
+This tool is widely used by computer architecture researchers for modeling memory performance, validating timing parameters, and evaluating interactions between controllers and memory units.

 ## Structure
 These are the files that are important to the functionality of this project: